Dr. Gary Tanchak, D.C.

 massage gun for lymphatic drainage

 As massage guns continue to gain popularity, their number of uses also increases.
-One popular question is: can you use a massage gun for lymphatic drainage?
-We think yes, but be sure to keep reading for all of the important details and caveats.
+One popular question is:

 Let’s get started.